Dominion And NextEra Are Must-Owns, But One Is The Much Better Buy

 |TTM Payout Ratio

-|10 Year Projected Dividend Growth
+|10-Year Projected Dividend Growth

-|10 Year Projected Total Return
+|10-Year Projected Total Return

 |Dominion Resources